RDeRenzi/mujpy/docs/NutsNdBoltsMuSR.rst

 Finally, :code:`mujpy` performs global fits on multiple asymmetries, minimizing the sum of their cost functions.
 This makes sense if the different asymmetries have common parameters.
 For example:

     * two detector groups, :math:`a,b` generally do not share the same initial asymmetry :math:`A_a,A_b`, but they may share the same muon fraction :math:`f`.
-A global fit may define :math:`A_a,A-b,f` as global parameters and assign them through **flag** and **function** to the model component amplitudes as :math:`A_1 f, A_2 f`.
+A global fit may define :math:`A_a,A-b,f` as global parameters and assign them through **flag** and **function** to the model component amplitudes of the two detector groups as :math:`A_a f, A_b f`.
-    * This is convenient for two components or more, the amplitudes of the second being :math:`A_1(1-f),A_2(1-f)`: three parameters instead of four, here.
+    * This is convenient when the model has two components or more, the amplitudes of the second component being :math:`A_a(1-f),A_a(1-f)`, which requires just three parameters for four quantities.
     * an obvious example is a global fit for a **list** of runs, i.e. asymmetries on the same sample and geometry, while scanning, say, temperature.
-The model, the maximum asymmetry, the phase and a few other parameters  may be the same across the suite, while other interesting parameters depend on the individual run.
+The model, the maximum asymmetry, the phase and a few other parameters  may be the same across the suite, while other interesting parameters depend on the individual run conditions.

-This nuts and bolts description illustrates some of the capabilities of :code:`mujpy` and defines the key concepts for its practical usage:
+This nuts and bolts description illustrates just some of the capabilities of `mujpy` and defines the key concepts for its practical usage:

 .. code::